 Employees who are reluctant to return

-Once the Coronavirus Job Retention Scheme ends, and any national lockdown ends, furloughed employees being asked to return to the workplace may be reluctant or may even refuse to return.
-As outlined above, employees may have concerns due to their health or increased risk factors, but some employees may simply need more time than others to adjust to new arrangements.
+Now the Coronavirus Job Retention Scheme has ended, furloughed employees being asked to return to the workplace may be reluctant or may even refuse to return.
+As outlined above, employees may have concerns due to their health or increased risk factors, but some employees may simply need more time to adjust to new arrangements.
 As the virus is still in circulation, many people are anxious about the risk of infection, for example from proximity to colleagues, or using public transport.
 Staff may have experienced challenging domestic situations, such as caring for a vulnerable relative or bereavement as well as financial worries which will have impacted their mental health.

 People professionals should seek to understand individual employee’s reasons as to why they are reluctant to attend and identify specific safety concerns.
 There is also a duty to consult with their employee representatives on health and safety matters.
 Concerns may range from health risks to worries about other employee’s lack of caution or issues about their commute.
-The simplest solution may be to allow continued working from home for employees who object, if the nature of their role means that they can do so.
+The simplest solution may be to allow continued working from home for employees who object, depending on the nature of their role.

-Open dialogue and reassurance about stringent safety measures and any further adjustments may encourage employees to feel safe returning.
-Employers can provide copies of Coronavirus Risk Assessments and discuss the findings to demonstrate they have complied with, or gone further than, the government guidance.
+Reassurance about stringent safety measures and any further adjustments may encourage employees to feel safe returning.
+Employers can provide copies of Coronavirus Risk Assessments to demonstrate they have complied with, or gone further than, the government guidance.

 Employees may also benefit from Employee Assistance Programmes or access to Occupational Health advisers.
 You can also use the CIPD’s content on mental health, or resources from organisations like Mind as further support.
 CIPD members can also access a new well-being helpline for advice and support.
 There is also advice from Carers UK and Carers Trust for employees with caring responsibilities.